SofaDefrost/SoftRobots/docs/sofapython3/tutorials/SoftFingerDesign/soft-finger-design.md

 <img src="images/fingers.png" width="600" title="Figure 1: Concept of soft gripper actuated with the Tripod structure" alt="Figure 1: Concept of soft gripper actuated with the Tripod structure"/>

-The goal of this hands-on session is to learn how to use parametric Computer Assisted Design (CAD) and mechanical models to optimize the finger design iteratively.
+The goal of this hands-on session is to learn how to leverage parametric Computer Assisted Design (CAD) and mechanical models to optimize the finger design iteratively.
 We propose in particular the use of a python script that will automatically generate a geometry and a mesh, starting from a base finger design and following simple inputs of design parameters.
 Participants who are already comfortable with soft